 - Are Maltese Chihuahua mixes aggressive?

-- Maltese Chihuahua mix adoption, puppies and breeders
+- Adoption, puppies and breeders

 Where Does the Maltese Chihuahua Mix Come From?